braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/localizing_a_campaign.md

 {% tabs local %}
 {% tab One template for all %}

 In the "one template for all" approach, localization is applied to a single template in Braze using [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid).

-Once sent, the dashboard provides aggregated campaign analytics.
+After sending, the dashboard provides aggregated campaign analytics.
 User-level engagement can be measured using custom segment funnels, for example, by combining **Country** and **Received Campaign** filters.

 | Advantages | Considerations |
 | --- | --- |